lammps/lammps/doc/src/pair_eam.rst

    The EAM potential files tabulate the embedding energy as a function of the local electron density :math:`\rho`.
 When atoms get too close, this electron density may exceed the range for which the embedding energy was tabulated for.
-For simplicity and to avoid errors during equilibration of randomized geometries, LAMMPS will assume a linearly increasing embedding energy for electron densities beyond the maximum tabulated value.
-This usually means that the EAM model is not a good model for the kind of system under investigation.
-   LAMMPS will print a single warning when this happens.
-It may be harmless at the beginning of an equilibration but would be a big concern for accuracy if it happens during production runs.
+To avoid crashes, LAMMPS will assume a linearly increasing embedding energy for electron densities beyond the maximum tabulated value.
+LAMMPS will print a warning when this happens.
+It may be acceptable at the beginning of an equilibration (e.g. when using randomized coordinates) but would be a big concern for accuracy if it happens during production runs.
+The EAM potential file triggering the warning during production is thus not a good choice, and the EAM model in general not likely a good model for the kind of system under investigation.

 ----------